Home

 Outside of academia, I am interested in physical, creative, and healing arts.
 I lead various kinds of fitness and physio activity, especially acro-balance.
 I perform with Dragonfly Circus and One World Circus and I facilitate Knoxville Acro Jams.
 I sometimes model and dance for artists and creative media.

-I run a countercultural community space called the Playhouse.
-It nurtures community, collaboration, and the arts.
+In 2022-2024, I ran a countercultural community space called the Playhouse.
+It nurtures community, collaboration, public philosophy, and the arts.
 Its raison d'etre is a space for adults to be playful.
-We sometimes host serious events there too.

 Non-Research Sessions for Academics